bhattsameer/bhattsameer.github.io/_posts/2020/2021-01-01-client-side-encryption-bypass-part-1.markdown

     Once you will identify that what really you wanted to break, is it a parameter which is encrypted? or the whole request body? great you are good to go than.

-    For this step I am hopping you are already familier with **burpsuite tool** but it is not compulsory as we are just using burp to understand the request structure same we can do with DevTool Network option as well.
+    For this step I am hopping you are already familier with [**burpsuite tool**](https://portswigger.net/burp) but it is not compulsory as we are just using burp to understand the request structure same we can do with DevTools Network option as well.

     Lets intercept the login request first and observe the request and response structure.